 How do I find my exact tax liability?

 Your exact federal tax liability appears on Form 1040, Line 24 (Total Tax).
-Your NJ GIT liability appears on NJ-1040, Line 43.
+On the NJ-1040, your initial NJ income tax (from the tax table) is Line 43, your balance after the credit for taxes paid to other jurisdictions is Line 45, and your final Total Tax Due is Line 54 - the parallel to federal Line 24.
 These are calculated after all income, deductions, and credits have been applied.

 How does NJ tax liability differ from federal?